 Weapon systems are provided with muzzle brakes to reduce recoil forces.
-The muzzle brake is subjected to powerful forces by the high gas velocity, high velocity particles and high pressure.
+The muzzle brake is subjected to great forces by the high gas velocity, high velocity particles and high pressure.

 In some cases it may, however, be necessary to increase recoil forces because of functional requirements (applies to automatic weapons).
-This can be achieved by mounting a nozzle (funnel) on the muzzle.
+This can be achieved by mounting a recoil amplifier (expansion nozzle/funnel) on the muzzle.